CSC3170-2022Fall/project-team-1/README.md

 	- JavaScript and CSS files here are used in the source code.
 - [frontend](frontend)
 	- [shared](shared)
-		- Since some web pages share the same UI, putting it in a single file and `require`ing it from those files makes it easier to modify the code and maintain the consistency.
+		- Since some webpages share the same UI, putting it in a single file and `require`ing it from those webpages makes us easier to modify the UI code and maintain its consistency.
 	- [single](shared)
 		- These frontend files are only `reuiqre`d by a single PHP file.
 - [database](database)
 	- [initializaiton.sql](database/initialization.sql): The file was executed upon creating the database in [index.php](index.php).
-It creates all tables and insert the default chip models and their operations.
+It creates all tables and inserts the default chip models and their operations.
 	- [history-of-database-design.md](database/history-of-database-design.md): The file shows how we get the current database design from scrath.
-- PHP files begginning with `c-` are webpages for consumers, while those with `p-` are for plant owners.
+- PHP files begginning with `c-` are webpages for consumers, while `p-` are for plant owners.

 ## Difficulties Encountered & Solutions